 DAY 8: Take a walking tour around Cusco, sacred capital of the Incas.
 Visit the Temple of the Sun and experience the local food market of San Pedro.
-In the afternoon visit the biggest and most impressive site left by Incas around the city, Sacsayhuaman.
+In the afternoon visit the largest and most impressive site left by Incas around the city, Sacsayhuaman.

-DAY 10: Enjoy your final breakfast in Cusco before heading to the airport start the journey home.
+DAY 10: Enjoy your final breakfast in Cusco before heading to the airport to start the journey home.